MadzCode/FInal_Documentation/Dev_Journal.md

 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.

 ### New Approaches

+### Camera System
+- originally the player camera was going to be static and fly to the next room when the player walked into it, However, I found the spline to be finicky so I gave the camera a more standard look.
+If I have some spare time I will look into creating it again.
+But for now the camera works as intended.
 - Detail any innovative or new approaches you explored during the project.
 - Explain why these approaches were chosen and how they differ from standard practices.
 - Evaluate the success of these approaches, including any challenges faced and lessons learned.